Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Introduction

 Quantum sensing has achieved extraordinary precision across multiple platforms.
 Optical atomic clocks now reach fractional frequency uncertainties of $5.5\times 10^{-19}$~\cite{Marshall2025}, squeezed light has been deployed in gravitational wave detectors with increasing sophistication from initial injection~\cite{Tse2019,Acernese2019} to frequency-dependent operation surpassing the standard quantum limit~\cite{Jia2024}, and quantum magnetometers have projected fundamental sensitivities of $\sim 10$~aT$\sqrt{\mathrm{cm}^3/\mathrm{Hz}}$ at geomagnetic fields~\cite{Dikopoltsev2025}.
 These advances naturally motivate the question: can quantum sensors detect gravitational waves directly, or meaningfully enhance existing detector sensitivity beyond what squeezed vacuum injection already provides?

 We show that this question cannot be answered by characterizing the quantum sensor alone.
 The determining factor is the \emph{coupling mechanism}---the physical process by which a gravitational wave imprints itself on the sensor's observable.
-A gravitational wave can affect a quantum system through three physically distinct mechanisms: (i) tidal distortion of internal structure (atomic wavefunctions, molecular bonds), (ii) center-of-mass motion along geodesics (Doppler shifts), and (iii) modification of light propagation over macroscopic baselines (phase accumulation).
+A gravitational wave can couple directly to a quantum system through three physically distinct mechanisms: (i) tidal distortion of internal structure (atomic wavefunctions, molecular bonds), (ii) center-of-mass motion along geodesics (Doppler shifts), and (iii) modification of light propagation over macroscopic baselines (phase accumulation).
 Each mechanism has a computable transducer gain---the conversion factor from strain $h$ to the sensor's native observable---and these gains differ by up to $10^{35}$.
 This hierarchy, which follows from general relativity and atomic physics, predetermines the viability of any detection scheme before the quantum sensor's performance becomes relevant.

-This paper derives these three coupling mechanisms from first principles, computes their transducer gains, and traces the consequences across the gravitational wave frequency spectrum from millihertz to kilohertz.
-For detection schemes that exploit the viable coupling mechanism (light propagation), we quantify the improvement that quantum technologies can provide through a noise architecture analysis of each detector.
-The results establish a clear physical picture.
+The coupling mechanism thus sets whether detection is feasible at all; where it is, the detector's noise architecture sets how much a quantum sensor can add---the value of a quantum sensor is determined by these two together, not by its intrinsic precision.
+Throughout the analysis we keep three kinds of statement distinct: what gravity permits (fixed by linearized general relativity and non-relativistic quantum mechanics, binding on every detector), what a given noise architecture allows, and what present technology can achieve.
+We keep these distinct so that a rigorous derivation and an order-of-magnitude projection are never mistaken for one another.